A nice walking route

 Route 1: Ruta Verde, the green route

-This path is also known as the corredor Verde (the green corridor) goes along the ancient Camino Real de la Mar.
-During this walk, you will see some unique landmarks, such as the Cap Negret Volcanic beachfront.
+When we start walking around Altea, we start with the path that also is known as the Corredor Verde (the green corridor) that goes along the ancient Camino Real de la Mar.
+During this walk, you will discover some unique landmarks, such as the Cap Negret Volcanic beachfront.
 Scientists recently discovered this area to be over 2 and a half million years old.

 Route 2: Ruta Roja, the red route